tbm/homepage/content/debian/orion/d-link/dns-323/index.md

 <h1>Debian on D-Link DNS-323 and Conceptronic CH3SNAS</h1>

 The D-Link DNS-323 (revision A1 and B1, but not C1) and Conceptronic
-CH3SNAS (Grab'n'GO) devices are supported by Debian thanks to work done by Matt Palmer.
+CH3SNAS (Grab'n'GO) devices were supported by Debian thanks to work done by Matt Palmer.
 Please note that support for these devices was dropped in Debian 9 (stretch).